DustinChecketts/FiveSecondRule/README.md

 # FiveSecondRule
 Five-second rule (FSR), mana tick (MP5), and mana gain tracking for Turtle WoW (1.12.6)

+This is a simple, lightweight, and elegant addon for TurtleWoW that tracks the "five-second rule" countdown, "ticks", and mana gained (each tick).
+A small vertical line, or "spark", moves horizontally across the mana bar.
+When moving right-to-left, it is counting down the "five-second rule".
+When moving left-to-right, it times each "tick".
+As each "tick" expires, the amount of mana gained is calculated and displayed to the right of the mana bar and fades out quickly, similar to floating combat text.

 <h4>Features</h4>

 - Tracks the "five-second-rule"* (FSR or 5SR) countdown as movement right-to-left
 - Tracks mana "ticks"** as movement left-to-right
-- Simple vertical line or "spark" that moves horizontally across the mana bar
+- Simple vertical line or "spark" that moves horizontally (left or right) across the mana bar
 - Displays the mana gained each tick to the right of the mana bar as "+50"
+- Simple, lightweight, elegant
+- Compatible with Turtle Dragonflight UI

 <h4>Acknowledgements</h4>